creoapp/documentation/docs/drafts/Navigation.md

 ### Best practices
 Horizontal navigation is a popular navigation pattern widely used to display hierarchical content, ie:
-* the setting of an app, and the user taps an element to open its subsettings
+* **the setting of an app**, and the user taps an element to open its subsettings
-* a social item, and the user taps a preview to open its full description and details
+* **a social item**, and the user taps a preview to open its full description and details

 A common App schema is to have a root `Window` like a [TabBar](tabbar) and a `Navigation` for each of its child.
 If the navigation is not in a single direction (from generic to detail and viceversa) then `Navigation` may not be appropriate.